-All children at Sellindge are also taught to become safe and responsible users of technology both at school and home.
-We aim for them to be Super Digital Citizens by the time they leave Sellindge!
+All children at Sellindge are also taught and encouraged to become safe and responsible users of technology both at school and home.
+We aim for them to be Super Digital Citizens by the time they leave Sellindge, so they are prepared for the ever increasing digital and online safety challenges that Secondary School brings.

 Computing is taught both as a discrete subject and also used to enrich and support teaching and learning within the rest of the curriculum.
-Children have regular access to the computer suite as well as having access to classroom computers.
+Children have access to the computer suite as well as the use of classroom computers.
+Key Stage 2 children also have a set of laptops that they can use for computing and across the curriculum.
 Each class also has an interactive whiteboard which both adults and children can use on a daily basis.
-In addition to computers, children also use laptops, tablets, digital cameras, programmable toys, CD players, Log-it boxes and digital microphones.
+In addition to computers, children also use laptops, tablets, programmable toys including Bee-Bots, Log-it boxes and Microbits.

 Computing Curriculum ( National Curriculum)